 - Select Safari | Preferences… from the menu in Safari.

 - Go to the Security tab.

-- Make sure Warn when visiting a fraudulent website is checked.
+- Do check Warn when visiting a fraudulent website.

 - Close the Security preferences window.

-Which service does Safari use to check for malware and phishing?
+Which service does Safari use to check for deceptive or fraudulent websites, malware and phishing?

 Safari uses Google Safe Browsing to check security on both macOS and iOS.

-Can I override the Safari online safety check and still visit a site?
+Can I override a deceptive website warning and still visit a site?

 In the exceptional case that you are sure a site is safe to visit: